Flight of the Gibbon™ Jungle Conservation Projects: Protecting Southeast Asia's Eco-System

 We support ecological education programs and fund a re-planting program to preserve both Thailand’s and Cambodia's native trees.
 We also invite schools and corporations to get involved with our tree-planting projects.

-Flight of the Gibbon has been very active also in wildlife conservation activities by funding Gibbon Rehabilitation and Release programs, which have been in operation for 6 years.
+Flight of the Gibbon has been very active also in wildlife conservation activities by funding Gibbon Rehabilitation and Release programs, which have been in operation since 2007.
 Flight of the Gibbon is committed to re-establish Gibbon populations in its natural habitat but within its historical range both in Thailand and Cambodia where we operate.
 Read more about gibbons

 - Research: Work with experts and locals in order to find the causes and possible solutions for limiting ecosystems degradation.

 - Action: Engaging locals and conservation experts to protect the surrounding eco-systems

 Maekampong, Chiang Mai Province

 Maekampong is a mountain village about an hour drive East of Chiang Mai and is where the Flight of the Gibbon™ tour takes place.
 At the beginning of July, 2008 we began work with the local villagers and the forest service to plant 500 trees in a deforested and overused area near the tour site.
 Some bamboo in the area was removed and nine different species, both saplings and more mature trees were planted.
 The forest department also helped us to create a nursery so that we are in a position to sustain and increase our reforestation efforts year after year.

 Impact: Since 2008, we have planted thousands more indigenous trees

 Angkor Park, Siem Reap, Cambodia

-In 2013-14, we helped the Wildlife Alliance of Cambodia to re-introduce the native gibbon specie back into the low land forest at Angkor Archeological Park where we operate.
-We funded the costs of the cages, where gibbons must be kept for 3-4 months before being set free.
+In 2013-14, the Wildlife Alliance of Cambodia to re-introduce the native gibbon specie back into the low land forest at Angkor Archeological Park where we operate.
 We cooperated with the government's Forestry Department to assure the program had its best chance to succeed.
 We will continue working towards bringing back more gibbons and more extinct species in the coming years under the direction of local NGO’s and the Forestry Department.